9 Signs It's Time to Repaint Your House Exterior in Omaha, NE

 2. Peeling Paint

 When you notice those tiny paint strips flaking off of your home, it’s a sign you need to take immediate action.
-This is a warning that your home’s exterior is exposed and could be under the risk of sun, rain, and snow damage.
+This is a warning that your home’s exterior is exposed and could be at risk of sun, rain, and snow damage.

 Peeling paint often means your wood or other siding is exposed, which can lead to rot as well as the growth of mold and mildew.
 If these problems are left too long, they become worse and more expensive to correct.
 Just leave it unattended for a short time, and the mold will get into your home.